Antonino Buenaventura

-Col. Antonino Ramirez Buenaventura (May 4, 1904 – January 25, 1996) was a Filipino composer, conductor, and teacher.
+Antonino Ramirez Buenaventura (May 4, 1904 – January 25, 1996) was a Filipino composer, conductor, and teacher.

 Biography

-Antonino Buenaventura was born on May 4, 1904 in Baliuag, Bulacan.
+Antonino Buenaventura was born on May 4, 1904, in Baliuag, Bulacan.
 He was born in a family of musicians; his father Lucino Buenaventura was a musician at the Spanish Artillery Band in Intramuros.
 He studied under Nicanor Abelardo at the University of the Philippines Diliman Conservatory of Music and graduated in 1932 with a Teacher's Diploma in Music, major in Science and Composition and became an assistant instructor at the Conservatory.
 He also studied composition for a post-graduate degree under Jenő Takács.

 After the war he became conductor of the devastated Philippine Constabulary Band for 16 years and he brought it back to its former glory.

 He became the music director of the UST Conservatory of Music in 1961 and the UE School of Music and Arts in 1964.